WaterReporter/help.waterreporter.org/_pages/approval-process.md

 ---

 <p>
-  No worries, this happens to everyone.
-Resetting your password can be accomplished in the steps laid out below.
-Remember, if you forget the email you used to sign up for a Water Reporter account or need any other assistance, you can get in touch with us via <a href="mailto:support@waterreporter.org">support@waterreporter.org</a>.
+  Making the leap to verify your account and use the growing list of features outlinned in <a href="/waterreporter-for-organizations/" target="_blank">Water Reporter for Organizations</a>, is not complicated but it requires a review process.
+Before approaching us for account verification, we require that all profile information is completed on your user account.
+We advise that Water Reporter users in need of a verified account, reach out to us with a thoughtful use case of the app and watersheds of interest.
+Verified accounts are granted on a case by case basis at our team’s discretion.
 </p>

 <p>
-1. Go to <a href="https://waterreporter.org" target="_blank">WaterReporter.org</a> and click <a href="https://waterreporter.org/user/login" target="_blank">sign in</a>.
+1. Go to <a href="https://waterreporter.org" target="_blank">WaterReporter.org</a> and <a href="https://waterreporter.org/user/login" target="_blank">sign up</a> for your user account.
 </p>

 <p>
-2. On the sign in page, click <a href="https://waterreporter.org/user/reset" target="_blank">“forgot password”</a>.
+2. Ensure that all of your profile information is complete (this includes a profile photo).
 </p>

 <p>
-3. Enter the email you used to register for an account and click “reset password."
+3. Decide on a watershed specific area of interest you’d like to subscribe to and get in touch!
 </p>

 <p>